This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

 Toxic Shock Syndrome

-In addition to tampon use, TSS has been linked to wounds or burns on the skin, recent surgery or childbirth, use of wound packing materials (like those used for nosebleeds), and contraceptive sponges or diaphragms left in the vagina too long.
+In addition to tampon use, TSS has been linked to wounds or burns on the skin, recent surgery or childbirth, use of wound packing materials (like those used for nosebleeds), and contraceptive sponges, cervical caps or diaphragms left in the vagina too long.

 Symptoms of TSS can appear quickly and often mimic the flu, making it difficult to recognize for sufferers and to diagnose for doctors.
 Common symptoms include: